 The Drink of the Week is the Atty, not the Martini, so why all the fuss about it?
-Well, the Atty is basically a Dry Martini (one that uses dry, French vermouth) with a pair of subtle flavor elements added.
-If you love the subtle nuances of flavor in a good Martini you'll appreciate what the Atty brings to the glass.
+Well, the Atty is basically a Dry Martini (one that uses a small ratio of dry, French vermouth) with a pair of subtle flavor elements added.
+If you love the subtle nuances of flavor in a good Martini you’ll appreciate what the Atty brings to the glass.

 1.5 oz gin

 .5 tsp crème de violette

 Stir with ice and strain into a chilled cocktail glass.
 Garnish with a lemon twist.